 - Carolina Stone Center

 - Patient Stories

 - Volunteer Programs

-Lymphedema is an accumulation of fluid, which causes swelling in the arms or legs and is due to an impairment in the lymphatic system.
-Lymphedema is often seen in the arms of women who have undergone axillary (armpit) lymph node dissection as part of their treatment for breast cancer.
+Lymphedema is an accumulation of fluid, which causes swelling in the arms or legs due to an impairment in the lymphatic system.
+Lymphedema often is seen in the arms of women who have undergone axillary (armpit) lymph node dissection as part of their treatment for breast cancer.
 Comprehensive treatment of the lymphedema problem often involves manual lymph drainage (MLD), compression bandaging, excellent skin care, and specific exercises.
-You are invited to attend a free workshop to learn about lymphedema, prevention, treatment and precautionary measures that may potentialy help avoid the condition for individuals who have received cancer treatment.
-The same material is covered each class.

 Breast Cancer Shoulder Program